 Ecosystem is the external environment.
-It might refer to regulators, the supply chain, the social environment, and/or the ecological environment you are in. i.e. the impact you make on society at large.
+It might refer to regulators, to the supply chain, to the social environment you are in, to the ecological environment you are in (reducing the use of base materials etc), to the impact you make in society at large.
 Please, when describing your impact, ensure the reviewers know what aspects of your ecosystem you are referring to.
 There is no need to write about all, we would expect at least 2 different parts (for example impact on supply chain and impact on the usage of base materials or so).